 - You must be able to submit suitable evidence of the points claimed for meeting the eligibility criteria for submitting expression of interest.
 You need a minimum of 60 points in order to create a profile in expression of interest.

-- You must be competent in English language, demonstrate your language skills by giving approximate exams and getting eligible score.
+- You must be competent in English language, and must demonstrate your language skills by giving approximate exams and getting eligible score.

 Documents checklist for Skilled Regional (Provisional) visa Subclass 489: